Retropikzel/foreign-c/README.md

 , it specifies the initial value for the bytes of the c-bytevector

-#### Accessors

-(**native-endianness**)

-Returns the endianness symbol associated implementation’s preferred endianness (usually that of the underlying machine architecture).
-This may be any endianness symbol, including a symbol other than big and little.

 (**c-bytevector-s8-set!** _c-bytevector_ _k_ _byte_)

 If K is not a valid index of c-bytevector the behaviour is undefined.